 The first Club was established in 1860 in Hartford, Connecticut.
 Learn more about the Boys & Girls Club story here.

-Every day, 11.3 million kids (1 out of 4) leave school with no place to go.
-And every summer, 43 million kids lack access to summer learning programs.
+7.7 million kids and teens are alone and unsupervised after school while nearly 25 million don't have access to after-school programs.
 This means that millions of our nation’s youth risk being unsupervised, unguided and unsafe.
 However, research shows that what happens during the out-of-school time can have a significant impact on reversing the negative trends facing youth, including dropout rates, obesity and violence.
 And that’s what Boys & Girls Clubs are all about – providing youth with a safe, constructive, supportive environment when they are not at home or at school, where they can have fun with peers and be guided by trained youth development professionals.

 Boys & Girls Clubs serve youth ages 6-18 from all communities and walks of life.
 Clubs are located wherever youth most need them, including rural and urban areas, public housing communities, public and private schools, and Native lands.
 Clubs also serve military-connected youth through BGCA-affiliated Youth Centers on U.S. military installations worldwide.